wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-brute-force-attack.rst

 Query the alerts
 ----------------

-In Kibana, click on the upper-left menu icon to open the options and select **Discover**.
+In the **Wazuh Kibana Plugin**, at **Security events** module.
 On the search bar, add filters to query the alerts.

 - Linux: ``rule.id:(5710 OR 5712)``.
 Other related rules are ``5711``, ``5716``, ``5720``, ``5503``, ``5504``.

+.. thumbnail:: ../images/poc/Detecting_a_brute_force_attack-1.png
+          :title: Detecting a brute-force attack on Linux
+          :align: center
+          :wrap_image: No

 - Windows: ``rule.id:(60122 OR 60137)``

-.. thumbnail:: ../images/poc/Detecting_a_brute_force_attack.png
+.. thumbnail:: ../images/poc/Detecting_a_brute_force_attack-2.png
-          :title: Detecting a brute-force attack
+          :title: Detecting a brute-force attack on Windows
           :align: center
           :wrap_image: No